 A metal platform form base, depending on its quality and age, can be squeaky.
 Same with a slatted foundation base made of inferior materials.
 A solid platform base typically is a less noisy option, all things considered.
 A high quality adjustable base should be quiet, but if it’s of a lower quality, you could hear noise when it is adjusting.
 Again, the noise emitted from most mattress foundations will vary, depending on its construction and material.

-This Quiet Balance Bed Frame is designed to be noiseless.
+The Quiet Balance Bed Frame is designed to be noiseless.

 Other Reasons for a Noisy Bed